aimukhin/minfft/README.md

 `minfft_cmpl` | `complex(minfft_cmpl)`
 `minfft_aux`  | `type(minfft_aux)`

-By default, the library operates with double precision, but can easily be adapted for single or extended precision.
+By default, the library operates with double precision.

+However, since the code uses type-generic math everywhere, it can easily be adapted for other data types.
+This is further facilitated by using preprocessor macros.
+Just define `MINFFT_SINGLE` or `MINFFT_EXTENDED` macros to build single or extended precision versions.

 ## Transforms
 Below is a list of transforms with their definitions, auxiliary data